zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 Zonemaster send multiple DNS queries to the name servers hosting the domain name being tested and also to the name servers hosting the parent zone of that domain name.

-The GUI interface of Zonemaster does not show any queries sent.
+The GUI interface of Zonemaster does not show any queries sent, only the CLI interface can.
-Only the CLI interface can.
-If you want to see such queries, you will have to locally install a minimally working Zonemaster instance with both the Engine and CLI components.
+If you want to see such queries, you will have to locally install a minimally working Zonemaster instance with both the Engine and CLI components (a Docker image is also available).
 Queries sent can be shown using the 'DEBUG' level option.
 Fair warning, the output from the CLI can be quite heavy.
+For more information see [Using The CLI].

 <a name="q12"></a>
 #### 12. What is an undelegated domain test?